denged1/Stock-Alert-Discord-Bot/README.md

 # Stock Alert Discord Bot
 Discord bot to give pre-market notifications on SP biggest movers 15 minutes before the market opens

+Commands:

+Market Commands:
+!eps [tcker] - Quarterly diluted EPS that contains all non NaN values from yfinance !m2 [periods] - Monthly M2 Money Supply from present to Jan 1, 2000.
+Periods specifies how many periods back !holders [tcker] - Shows percent ownership of equity by insider and institutional investors.
+!price_target [tcker] - Shows stat data on analyst price targets for a stock as well as its latest price !top5 - Returns the top 5 gainers/losers in the SP500, slow and can take upwards of a full minute.

 If you want the daily alert, make sure to run !setchannel in the channel you want it.
-Also it runs really slow bc of yfinance api limits.
-(Like a minute for the !top5 command)

 Make sure to update yfinance, I had a headache with that.